 20. Waimea Bay Beach Park, Hawaii — One of the Most Beautiful Beaches in the US

 You can easily spend a whole day relaxing, snorkeling, or surfing at Waimea Bay.
-Don’t miss out on the gorgeous sunset from the beach, either.
-If you get hungry, there are food trucks just a few minutes away.
+Don’t miss out on the gorgeous sunset from the beach.
+There are also tons of food trucks just a few minutes away.
 If you’re happy to go a bit further, stop by Giovanni’s Shrimp Truck to taste their famous local garlic shrimps!

 19. Calusa Beach (Big Pine Key), Florida

-Nestled inside Bahia Honda State Park in the Florida Keys is the pristine Calusa Beach.
-Though it isn’t a big beach, it’s known for its soft white sands and is definitely one of the best beaches in the US with clear water.
-This beach is also very family and child-friendly, as the water is calm and shallow.
-It’s definitely worth spending at least a few hours relaxing here.
+Nestled inside Bahia Honda State Park in the Florida Keys is the pristine Calusa Beach, known for its soft white sands and is definitely one of the best beaches in the US with clear water.
+This beach is very family and child-friendly, as the water is calm and shallow.

 There are also plenty of other activities to do around Bahia Honda State Park, including biking, camping, fishing, hiking, geocaching, and scuba diving.
-This park is also home to over 150 species of flora and a variety of birds.
-In fact, it’s a part of the Great Florida Birding and Wildlife Trail and is a great place to see shorebirds, wood warblers, and even endangered white-crowned pigeons.
+This park is also home to over 150 species of flora and a variety of birds, including shorebirds, wood warblers, and endangered white-crowned pigeons.